Microplastics ban: what rules apply now?

 What if I do not follow the rules?

-The Netherlands Food and Consumer Product Safety Authority (NVWA) is responsible for monitoring the microplastics ban, but does not yet actively do so.
-The NVWA does take action if it receives a report about companies not complying with the ban.
-In that case, you could be fined or penalised.
-For example, you could lose your licence.
+The Netherlands Food and Consumer Product Safety Authority (NVWA) is monitors the microplastics ban.
+The NVWA takes action if it receives a report about companies not complying with the ban.
+In that case, you could be fined or penalised (in Dutch).